menatahari/tp/docs/DeveloperGuide.md

 2. Deleting a note with valid inputs

     1. Test case: `deletenote 1 1` <br>
-        - Expected: The first note of the startup at index 1 is deleted.
-Details of the updated notes list are shown in the Note Display Box.
+       Expected: The first note of the startup at index 1 is deleted.
+       Details of the updated notes list are shown in the Note Box when the startup card with index 1 is selected.

 3. Deleting a note with invalid inputs

     1. Test case: `deletenote` <br>
-        - Expected: No note is deleted.
+       Expected: No note is deleted.
 Error message about invalid command format is shown.

     2. Test case: `deletenote 1` <br>
-        - Expected: No note is deleted.
+       Expected: No note is deleted.
 Error message about invalid command format is shown.

     3. Test case: `deletenote 1 99` <br>
-        - Expected: No note is deleted as the note index is out of range.
+       Expected: No note is deleted as the note index is out of range.
 Error message about invalid note index is shown.

     4. Test case: `deletenote 99 1` <br>
-        - Expected: No note is deleted as the startup index is out of range.
+       Expected: No note is deleted as the startup index is out of range.
 Error message about invalid startup index is shown.

 ### Adding a Person to a Startup